Avantix Learning Courses

 Our Toronto training courses are delivered as live, instructor-led classroom courses in downtown Toronto, Ontario, Canada.
-Avantix Learning offers an extensive range of courses at the introduction, intermediate and advanced levels for Microsoft Excel, Access, PowerPoint, Project, Word, Visio, Visual Basic for Applications (VBA), Publisher and other Microsoft Office applications for 2010, 2013, 2016 and 365 users.
+Some or our public courses are also offered in virtual classroom format.
+If you’d like to arrange custom virtual classroom training, contact us at firstname.lastname@example.org for more information.
+Avantix Learning offers an extensive range of courses at the introduction, intermediate and advanced levels for Microsoft Excel, Access, PowerPoint, Project, Word, Visio, Visual Basic for Applications (VBA), Publisher and other Microsoft Office applications for 2010, 2013, 2016, 2019 and 365 users.
 We also offer courses for the Adobe products and FileMaker Pro.
 You can also arrange custom training at your site or ours.

 We specialize in small, personalized classes where students can interact with our top notch instructors in a comfortable environment.
 Public courses are offered at our downtown Toronto location at 1 Yonge Street, Suite 1801, Toronto, Ontario, Canada.
 Some courses may also be delivered at an alternate downtown Toronto location.
 Check out more information about Avantix Learning courses.